 The busiest times of the year for tourist traffic are the spring months of March, April, and May and the fall months of September, October, and November.
 These time periods draw the largest number of foreign travelers to Bhutan and are when many of the festivals are taking place.
 However, we believe, Bhutan is a year round destination.
-The winter months start from Dec till Feb, but the typical sky then is clear with bright sunshine.
-The monsoons start from June through August with only light showers during the evenings & nights.
+The winter months start from Dec till Feb, but the typical sky then is clear with blue skies & bright sunshine.
+The monsoons start from June through August with only light showers mostly during the evenings & nights.
 Many savvy travelers are discovering the advantages of lean season travel to Bhutan during the winter months of December through February and the summer months of June and July.

 Yes, it is true - a visitor has to pay USD 200 (regular season) and USD 250 (peak season) per person per night stay in our Kingdom.
 However, there is nothing to be alarmed as this amount charged is inclusive of all services once you are in Bhutan.
 It includes services like 3 star hotel accommodation, all meals, all ground transportation, English speaking guides and trekking staff services, all trekking arrangements and above all government tax and royalty is inclusive.
 You do get your money's worth.